 (Turn right on Reed Lake Road, then continue along until you reach the next intersection, and take another right onto James Road.)

 14. Sand Blow

-Take a walk to the sand blow for a closer look at this unique habitat.
-Some time after 1850, settlers arrived and attempted to farm this area.
+Take a walk to the sand blow for a closer look at this unique feature.
+Sometime after 1850, settlers arrived and attempted to farm this area.
 Asparagus plants and box elder trees are evidence of a farmhouse on this very spot.
-Due to the sterile, sandy soil, harsh weather and hard times, farming was discontinued.

-The sand, up to 80 feet deep, is a result of a glacial lake which covered most of the county.
-In areas of disturbance, such as the top of this old sand dune where a house once stood, the sand is constantly blown by the wind and vegetation doesn't have a chance to take root.
-Several sedges, grasses and mosses have adapted to sandy soil and are growing along the periphery.
+The sand, up to 80 feet deep, is a result of a glacial lake that covered most of the county.
+In areas of disturbance, the sand is constantly blown by the wind and vegetation doesn't have a chance to take root.
+Several sedges, grasses, and mosses have adapted to sandy soil and are growing along the periphery.

 (Turn left on East Refuge Road.)

 19. Transfer Ditch